corrode/corrode.github.io/content/blog/simple/index.md

 If you can defer the decision, it's often better to do so.
 The thinking should be "this is generic functionality" instead of "I could make this generic."

-Abstractions have an impact on the "feel", of the entire codebase.
+Abstractions have an impact on the "feel" of the entire codebase.
 If you use a lot of abstractions, you will have to deal with the consequences everywhere.
 You will have to understand the signatures of functions and structs as well as the error messages that come with them.
 The hidden compilation cost of generics is hard to measure and optimize for.